 If you’re a philistine, escape may be of interest, so we’ve livened some of the best paintings out there with a new name.
 Hurray!

 Leonardo da Vinci painted this whilst drunk on glue.
 It was his assured belief this legendary meal was tainted by some lard past its sell-by-date, which led to the Smelly Supper.
 Debatable?

 Vincent van Gogh was a prolific painter who never did find no fame during his lifetime.
 Was it because he was missing an ear… or was it because his BO was rank?
 We shall never know.

-Leonardo da Vinci beat Leonardo DiCaprio to it and painted the Smelly Lisa, arguably the most famous painting on Earth.
+Leonardo da Vinci beat Leonardo DiCaprio (the Titanic dude) to it and painted the Smelly Lisa, arguably the most famous painting on Earth.
 The famous enigmatic smile (which is, really, more of a smug grin of sanctimony) was actually a partial grimace caused by the smell of rotting corpses nearby.
 Whoever said the Black Death was fun?

 The Persistence of Smelly

 Salvador Dali had a lot of smells on his mind.
 Plus, time.
 Melting clocks were big in his life, as was the stench of life.
 Pooey!

 James McNeill Whistler created a homage to his foul smelling mother with this famous American painting which featured heavily in the 1997 film Bean, starring Mr. Bean.